 From a didactics point of view, gender-sensitive teaching aims at equally supporting the learning of male and female students.
 The fact that we find as many female as male students in higher education does not make university teaching automatically gender sensitive.
-Next to the official curriculum, the so-called hidden curriculum unconsciously and implicitly transmits content and objectives, for instance by one-sided choices of content.
-Render-sensitive teaching detects and counteracts such hidden curricula.
+Next to the official curriculum, the so-called hidden curriculum unconsciously and implicitly transmits content and objectives, for instance by one-sided choices of content.18 Gender-sensitive teaching detects and counteracts such hidden curricula.
 Moreover, gender aspects play a role in interactions between teachers and students and among students.
-Empirical studies show that the binary conception of gender continues to be constructed in teaching.
-The binary conception of gender is problematic because of the attribution of differential judgments and values.
-Hence, gender equality is a criterion for the quality of teaching.
+Empirical studies show that the binary conception of gender continues to be constructed in teaching.19 The binary conception of gender equality is a criterion for the quality of teaching.20